SamAct/RAct/README.md

 # RAct
-A repository for Python projects in learning.
+A repository for R projects in learning.